JastejS28/intel_kiosk/README.md

 - **Priority Calculation:**
   Backend sends vitals to the ML API, which returns a risk/priority score (with RL-based adjustments for fairness and learning).
-  - If the ML API is unavailable, the backend uses a local scoring function.

 - **Dynamic Updates:**
   Queue is refreshed automatically (every 20–30 seconds) and on-demand (manual refresh).